-With the NBA season finally underway, I’ve decided to post my rankings of the top 5 players currently in the league.
+With the NBA season finally underway, help I’ve decided to post my rankings of the top 5 players currently in the league.

 #5 Dwight Howard

-Originally I had him at the four spot but after his recent trade dramatics and his body language on the court, I had to push him to five.
+Originally I had him at the four spot but after his recent trade dramatics and his body language on the court, health I had to push him to five.
 He almost didn’t even make my list.
 However, it’s hard to ignore how much of a presence Dwight Howard has on the court.
 At 6’11, he’s a dominant force at the defensive end.
 He’s one the best shot blockers the league has ever seen.
 As he continues to work on his offensive game, he will only continue to get better.